tmds/Tmds.DBus/docs/howto.md

 # How-to

+## Threading

+D-Bus APIs assume peers will consume the messages from a single logical thread.

+For example, this preserves the ordering of values from `PropertyChanged` signals, and method returns of `Properties.Get`.

+By design .NET Tasks do not preserve the ordering because (a.) a Task can complete synchronously, and (b.) a Task can complete on the threadpool when using `TaskCreationOptions.RunContinuationsAsynchronously`.

+`Tmds.DBus` supports two modes of operations that preserve the ordering.

+When the application has a single-threaded `SynchronizationContext`, it can be set on `ConnectionOptions`.
+All signals will be emitted on that context.
+The user is assumed to be using that `SynchronizationContext` while making method calls, causing the completions to be executed on that context.
+This casues the `SynchronizationContext` to be used as the single logical thread.

+Otherwise, the `SynchronizationContext` should be kept at the default value of `null`.
+All signals will be emitted directly from the read loop, and all method continuations will be completed synchronously from that loop.
+This causes the read loop to be used as the single logical thread.
+The user must ensure the loop is not blocked by not making synchronous calls on the continuation.

+If you are writing some re-usable code (like a library), you can either let the user provide a `SynchronizationContext` and set it on `ConnectionOptions`.
+Or, you can choose to use a `null` `SynchronizationContext` and ensure all method are awaited `ConfigureAwait(false)`.

+If your API usage doesn't require ordering to be preserved, you can set the `RunContinuationsAsynchronously` `ConnectionOption` to `true`.

 ## Local Server

 Tmds.DBus supports running an in-process server that accepts connections.
 This allows other clients to connect